MGrim934/MyApp/README.md

 The app lets you sort your previous entries by selecting a specific entry and then choosing whether to find more with a similar emotion or with a similar activity.

+I attempted to include various things learned during the semester.
+There is a basic German translation option, some basic json file intake, it also stores a data file locally of the user's previous entries that is persistent when you relaunch the program.

 Find it here on the windows store: https://www.microsoft.com/store/apps/9NBLGGH6JZKZ